 How to Fix Bubbled and Cracked Paint Before Painting Walls

-The last step will be to sand to a finish and apply a couple coats of primer/ sealer.
+- The last step will be to sand to a finish and apply a couple of coats of primer/ sealer.

-The final outcome will depend on the amount of care put in to a relatively easy job.
+The final outcome will depend on the amount of care put into a relatively easy job.
 The problem comes with having the patience to take your time and do a good job of it.
+Read on for detailed descriptions of each of these steps.

 What You Will Need